 - (a) The Corporation intends to focus on increasing its gross profit margin in both its A2P messaging business and its software products and services business by scrutinizing existing and new business contracts to ensure that they generate satisfactory gross profit margins.
-The management has seen significant improvement in both gross profit margin and adjusted EBITDA due to these measures and believes that the Corporation will have the ability to continue its operations for the next twelve months. - (b) Despite of the Corporation's liabilities which include a promissory note payable, the interest-free advance from related parties and the interest-free/interest-bearing loans from the related parties, the liquidity risk is addressed and mitigated as mentioned in Section 5 of this MD&A.
+The management has seen significant improvement in both gross profit margin and adjusted EBITDA due to these measures and believes that the Corporation will have the ability to continue its operations for the next twelve months. - (b) Despite of the Corporation's liabilities which include a promissory note payable, the advances from related parties and the loans from the related parties, the liquidity risk is addressed and mitigated as mentioned in Section 5 of this MD&A.

-As a result, the management has concluded that the Corporation is able to continue as a going concern for a period of 12 months from March 31, 2022.
+As a result, the management has concluded that the Corporation is able to continue as a going concern for a period of 12 months from December 31, 2022.

-Authorized share capital
+Authorised share capital